twilson63/cu/docs/WASM_API_REFERENCE.md

 ### Target Audience

 This documentation is for developers who want to:
-- Integrate lua.wasm into non-JavaScript environments
+- Integrate cu.wasm into non-JavaScript environments
 - Build custom WASM runtimes with Lua support
 - Implement host functions in Rust, C, Go, or other languages
 - Understand the low-level WASM interface
 - Create language-specific bindings

 **Not Needed If:**
-- You're using the JavaScript wrapper (web/lua-api.js)
+- You're using the JavaScript wrapper (web/cu-api.js)
 - You only need browser integration (use high-level API)

 ### Prerequisites